ChurchSuite/know-your-team/README.md

 You will need PHP8, Composer and Docker installed on your machine to run this.

-Clone this repository down locally, and run
+Clone this repository down locally, copy .env.example into .env, and run

  composer install